braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ### Information capture push notification

 Push notifications can capture user information inside a content extension, allowing you to push the limits of what is possible with a push.
-Examining the flow shown below, the view is able to respond to state changes.
+Examining the following flow shown, the view is able to respond to state changes.
 Those state change components are represented in each image.

 1. User receives a push notification.
 2. Push is opened and prompts the user for information.